electron-userland/electron-builder/index.md

     ```
     Then you can run `yarn dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `yarn pack` (only generates the package directory without really packaging it.
 This is useful for testing purposes).

-    To ensure your native dependencies are always matched electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.
+    To ensure your native dependencies always matched the electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.

 5. If you have native addons of your own that are part of the application (not as a dependency), set [nodeGypRebuild](/configuration/configuration#Configuration-nodeGypRebuild) to `true`.